RupaliBhati/rupalibhati.github.io/_pages/Interactive_Visualization_of_Board_Game_Play_for_Humans_and_AI.md

 used a convergence threshold of 1e-6 and allowed up to 1,000 iterations.
 This means that the algorithm will train until either the value updates are less than 1e-6 or until 1000 iterations have been reached.
-This ensures the algorithm reached a stable solution.\
+This ensures the algorithm reached a stable solution.

-Note that for both the AI agents, if the probability of multiple moves is the same, it randomly breaks ties.
-Moreover, we have not trained these agents fully because the game of Tic-Tac-Toe is too easy, and the agents will give optimal answers.
-We wanted to emulate a scenario where the task is complex, and the AI agents and the humans have diverging opinions.
+Note that for both the AI agents, if there are multiple optimal moves, one of these moves is selected at random and is suggested in the visualisation.
+Moreover, we wanted to emulate a scenario where the task is complex (more complex than Tic-Tac-Toe), and the AI agents and the humans have diverging opinions.
+Therefore, we have not trained the AI agents fully because the game of Tic-Tac-Toe is too easy, and the agents will always give similar optimal answers.

 # Task Analysis

 ## Interview Findings

+We interviewed two participants: a reinforcement learning researcher who uses visualizations to study robotics and AI agents, and and experienced board game player with substantial knowledge in strategic board games, such as Chess, Go, and Tic-Tac-Toe.
 We learned that both participants were interested in comparing different AI strategies.
 P2-player wanted to view AI decisions to compare their differences and similarities, while P1-researcher wanted to know the